-We further test the idea illustrated in \cref{app:high-d} that generalizes our method to high-dimensional settings.
+We further test the idea illustrated in \cref{sec:high-d} that generalizes our method to high-dimensional settings.

 In this experiment, we randomly sample 500 papers from the ICLR 2024 OpenReview data and select three human reviews per paper as human responses $X$.
 For each of the same batch of papers, we further use each of the five LLMs to generate three AI reviews using three similar-meaning yet different prompts (\cref{app:prompts}).
-We randomly pick one of the generated reviews as the principal's sample $Z$, and the other two generated reviews will be used to simulate LLM-cheaters' responses.
+We randomly pick one of the generated reviews as the principal's sample $Z$, and the other two generated reviews will be used to simulate the responses of LLM-reliant agents.

-We prompt GPT-4 to process each human review and LLM-generated review into a $19$-dimension vector with the prompt shown in \cref{app:prompts}.
+We prompt GPT-4 to process each human review and LLM-generated review into a $19$-dimension vectors with the prompt shown in \cref{app:prompts}.
 We further simulate a review embedding tensor with a size of $n\times m\times 19$, where there are $n = 188$ reviewers and $m = 500$ papers in total.
 Each reviewer randomly reviews $k \in \{5, 8\}$ papers.
-An $\alpha_{llm}$ fraction of reviewers are LLM cheaters whose review vectors are replaced with a particular type of LLM-generated reviews.
-An $\alpha_{p}$ fraction of reviewers are prior cheaters, where the score in each entry of the review vector is randomly sampled according to the marginal distribution in the dataset.
-An $\alpha_{r}$ fraction of reviewers are random cheaters, where the score in each entry of the review vector is sampled uniformly at random.
+An $\alpha_{llm}$ fraction of reviewers are LLM-reliant agents whose review vectors are replaced with a particular type of LLM-generated reviews.
+An $\alpha_{p}$ fraction of reviewers are prior-reporting agents, where the score in each entry of the review vector is randomly sampled according to the marginal distribution in the dataset.
+An $\alpha_{r}$ fraction of reviewers are random agents, where the score in each entry of the review vector is sampled uniformly at random.
 In our experiments, we independently sample each of $\alpha_{llm}$, $\alpha_{p}$, and $\alpha_{r}$ uniformly from the interval $[0,0.1]$ and take average over $100$ trials.
 While constructing the review embedding tensor, we guarantee that each paper has approximate $3$ reviews so that the variance of the number of reviewers per paper is controlled.
-Again, we consider five types of LLMs and for each type of LLM cheater, the principal's sample $Z$ is an independent generation of the same LLM under a different prompt.
+Again, we consider five types of LLMs and for each type of LLM-reliant agent, the principal's sample $Z$ is an independent generation of the same LLM under a different prompt.